 Towns and Cities, Growing Greener

-The Call for Applications for the 2018 European Green Leaf (EGL) is now closed.
+The Call for Applications for the 2019 European Green Leaf Award is now OPEN.

 Read the Mollet del Vallès press release here.

 Read the Torres Vedras press release here.

 The European Green Leaf Award is a competition aimed at cities and towns across Europe, with between populations of 20,000 and up to 100,000 inhabitants, that recognises commitment to better environmental outcomes, with a particular accent on efforts that generate green growth and new jobs.

 The objectives of the European Green Leaf Award are threefold: